 The proposal marks a significant step in the EU’s data strategy.
-It contains provisions on access to data generated by connected devices, rules for business to government data sharing in the public interest, and interoperability provisions for shared data spaces.
-As such, it proposes a framework that will help building the European data commons and improve the use of data for public good
+It contains provisions on access to data generated by connected devices, rules for business-to-government data sharing in the public interest, and interoperability provisions for shared data spaces.
+As such, it proposes a framework that will help build the European data commons and improve the use of data for the public good.

 Our observatory tracks the further legislative development of the proposal as it moves through the European Parliament and the Council.